EnkoNeko/youtube/README.md

 # To do
 System for "culling" URLs
-Code t download the playlist?
+Code to download the playlist?
 Streamline all code